Lothnic/GQE/README.md

 ### 3. Gap vs Paper Claim

 The paper reports **1.7–1.8× prefill speedup** at long context lengths (Figure 1).
-Our best results on the 25M-parameter scale config reach ~1.16× at 16K with bf16, which is still short of that target.
+My best results on the 25M-parameter scale config reach ~1.16× at 16K with bf16, which is still short of that target which might be due to the smaller model size.

 **Likely factors for the gap:**